 In November 2015, The Ladies Club formed a 3rd XI, filling a vacant spot in Junior 7.

 As of 2018-19 season ending, The Men’s 1XIs are a regular midtable Premier League team.
 The seconds are in Junior 2, thirds in Junior 3 and the fourths, having just won the league in an undefeated season, are now promoted to Junior 4.
 This season the fourths also won the Minor Cup, beating Portrush 2nds in the final 3-2.
 The Ladies 1sts finished first in Senior 3, earning promotion to Senior 2 for next season and the 2nds finished 2nd in Junior 6 but lost their promotion playoff.
 Unfortunately, the 3rd third was dropped at the start of the 2018-19 season.

-Going into the 19-20 season, the Ladies club reformed the 3rds and the men reformed the 5ths, a huge testament to the good work our youth system does.
+Going into the 19-20 season, the Ladies club reformed the 3rds and the men reformed the 5ths and 6ths, a huge testament to the good work our youth system does.